 HIGH RESILIENCY ROUTING

 DORs are also a great help for customers of private networks.
 We recently worked with two defense organizations in separate countries.
-For one of them, we replaced legacy SDH switches with our DSCGs functioning as routers only and connected in a ring topology for survivability.
+For one of them, we replaced legacy SDH switches with our DSCGs, which functioned as routers only and were connected in a ring topology for survivability.
 The solution provides them with high resiliency using Segment Routing and rich traffic engineering tools.
 For the other customer, we also planned a ring topology, yet in this case, the IP-50FX units function as full Radio-Aware DCSGs – connected to All-Outdoor radios and using our RAON radio management software.
 The solution provided no-single point-of-failure and layer 3 redundancy to ensure high resiliency.

 FULL TURNKEY FOR PRIVATE NETWORK